dosirrah/csci-356/hw2/README.md

 Add an iterator class to Bag.
 The iterator class must pass the unit tests committed in the repository in the directory `hw2/bag/test_bag.py`.
-You will receive *partial credit if you do not write unit tests for you iterator class, or if the code lacks comments or type hints.*
+You will receive *partial credit if you do not write unit tests for your iterator class, or if the code lacks comments or type hints.*  Write to test more conditions than the tests given in `test_bag.py`.
+The tests should cover edge conditions like the iterator should work as expected on an empty list.

 **Problem 6**: （2 points) Write a program that verifies that the list index operator is O(1).
 The program must plot the run time of the